websanco/liferay-learn/docs/dxp-cloud/latest/en/manage-and-optimize/application-metrics.md

 # Application Metrics

 With Liferay DXP Cloud's built-in monitoring, you can track resources used by each environment service.
+Metrics are available for the default DXP Cloud stack services: Webserver, Liferay, Search, Database, and Backup.

 ## Quick View